-- 7.7.2.
-The maximum number of accessory dwelling units on a parcel greater than 2.8 ha (6.9 ac) may be in any combination, which does not exceed the total number of allowed units per titled parcel. - 7.7.3.
-A development permit application where the number of dwelling units exceeds the number of permitted dwelling units and accessory dwelling units outlined in subsection 7.7.1 above shall be considered a discretionary use. - 7.7.4.
-All dwelling units and accessory dwelling units on a parcel shall meet all applicable National Building Code standards, Alberta Safety Code standards, and/or CSA A277 certification for a permanent dwelling. - 7.7.5.
-Development permit applications for any dwelling unit or accessory dwelling unit shall be required to demonstrate that there is adequate water and wastewater servicing available or that there is available on-site capacity, to the satisfaction of the Development Authority. - 7.7.6.
-Provisions outlined in subsection 7.7 Dwelling Units on a Lot do not relate to the Communal Living use as defined in this Bylaw.
+- 7.8.1.
+Unless otherwise specified in districts permitting multiple dwelling unit uses, the maximum number of dwelling units on a titled parcel shall consist of one (1) principal dwelling unit and one (1) accessory dwelling unit.
+All dwelling units and accessory dwelling units on a parcel shall meet all applicable National Building Code standards, Alberta Safety Code standards, and/or CSA A277 certification for a permanent dwelling. - 7.8.2.
+Development permit applications for any dwelling unit or accessory dwelling unit shall be required to demonstrate that there is adequate water and wastewater servicing available or that there is available on-site capacity, to the satisfaction of the Development Authority. - 7.8.3.
+Provisions outlined in subsection 7.8 Dwelling Units on a Lot do not relate to the Communal Living use as defined in this Bylaw.

-7.8 Home Occupation
+7.9 Home Occupation